-This Quarterly Report on Form 10-Q contains certain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, and is subject to the safe harbor created by those sections.
+This Quarterly Report on Form 10-Q contains certain forward-looking statements within the meaning of the United States Private Securities Litigation Reform Act of 1995 and "forward-looking information" within the meaning of applicable Canadian securities law, which we collectively refer to as "forward-looking statements", and is subject to the safe harbor created by those laws.
 For more information, see "Cautionary Note Regarding Forward-Looking Statements."
 When reviewing the discussion below, you should keep in mind the substantial risks and uncertainties that impact our business.
-In particular, we encourage you to review the risks and uncertainties described in "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2020, as updated and supplemented in Part II, Item 14 in this Quarterly Report on Form 10-Q. These risks and uncertainties could cause actual results to differ materially from those projected or impact-looking statements contained in this report.
+In particular, we encourage you to review the risks and uncertainties described in "Risk Factors" in Part I, Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2020, as updated and supplemented in "Risk Factors" in Part II, Item 1A in this Quarterly Report on Form 10-Q. These risks and uncertainties could cause actual results to differ materially from those projected or implied by our forward-looking statements contained in this report.
 These forward-looking statements are made as of the date of this management's discussion and analysis, and we do not intend, and do not assume any obligation, to update these forward-looking statements, except as required by law.